NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Diamond Fists.md

 Your body hardens as you combine your attacks, making your finishing blows more damaging.
-Your unarmed attacks gain the forceful trait.
-Any that already had this trait instead increase their weapon damage dice by one step.
+Your unarmed attacks gain the forceful and deadly d10 traits.
+Any that already had one or both of these traits increase their weapon damage dice by one step.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*